-In a recent survey, The CBDistillery™ found that one-fourth of customers used CBD oil to alleviate symptoms of anxiety.
-What is CBD oil?
+What is CBD Hemp oil?
 Cannabidiol (CBD) is one of the naturally occurring compounds found in cannabis plants.
 Unlike Tetrahydrocannabinol (THC) the compound associated with marijuana’s psychoactive properties, CBD does not cause a “high” effect and can offer relief and benefits without the disconcerting feelings of lethargy or dysphoria.
-There are dozens of testimonials to be found on the internet about CBD helping those with anxiety, stating something similar to, “I was amazed how quickly my anxiety melted away.
-I didn’t know it was possible to feel this relaxed”.
 Cannabidiol (CBD) interacts with the endocannabinoid system, a collection of cell receptors and corresponding molecules in the human body.
 This system helps to regulate pleasure, pain, mood, and stress response among other things.
-When CBD products like CBD oil are used, the cannabinoid levels in the endocannabinoid system reach homeostasis, allowing for a healthy stress response and mitigating fear, anxiety, and panic.
+When CBD products like CBD oil are used, the cannabinoid levels in the endocannabinoid system reach homeostasis, allowing for a healthy stress response.

 Get up and move!
 Science has proven time and time again that people who are physically active have lower rates of anxiety and depression compared to those who are sedentary.
 Exercise helps to overcome anxiety symptoms in several ways.
 First, inactivity of the body creates tension which can lead to symptoms of anxiety.
 The next time you are feeling stressed, go for a brisk walk, even if it is only for 10 minutes.
 Additionally, exercise promotes the production of serotonin and decreases the amount of cortisol in the body.
 Both of which aid in the body’s overall levels of stress, tension, and fatigue.
 Regardless if you choose to practice yoga, join a gym, participate in a team sport or just walk your dog, getting into a routine of daily exercise will avoid symptoms of inactive anxiety as well as promote a healthy stress response.